Do iPads Need Antivirus?

 - Secure Apple ID: Your Apple ID should have a long, complicated and unique password.

-- Passcode: Make sure your iPad has a passcode, ideally as many numbers as it allows for.
+- Use a Passcode: Make sure your iPad has a passcode, ideally as many numbers as it allows for.

-- Authentication: Turn on Face ID or Touch ID to make sure that, even if someone knows your passcode, they still can’t access your iPad.
+- Turn on authentication: Turn on Face ID or Touch ID to make sure that, even if someone knows your passcode, they still can’t access your iPad.

 - Secure lock screen: Have your iPad lock within a few seconds of inactivity; the shorter the time period, the more secure.